tapdata/tapdata.github.io/docs/TapData Shell/tapshell-usage.md

 ## `tapshell` Lib

-### Understand the TapData Shell Lib Syntax
+### Understand the Tapdata Shell Lib Syntax

-The TapData shell Library consists of configuration and action.
+The Tapdata shell Library consists of configuration and action.
 Each configuration declare the attributes of the library  as they pass through the pipeline.

-To create an Lib or make some action, use the following syntax in the TapData Shell:
+To create an Lib or make some action, use the following syntax in the Tapdata Shell:

 ```
 <variable> = <lib>.[configurations]